proofcheck/proof-corpus/README.md

 ## Setup

-0. On a CS machine, create a personal directory inside `/research/proofcheck'.
+0. On a CS machine, create a personal directory inside `/research/proofcheck`.
 Clone this repository into that folder.

-1. Create a virtual environment for this project.  `cd` inside the cloned repository and run
+1. Create a virtual environment `.venv` for this project in the cloned repository:

+        cd proof-corpus
         python -m venv .venv

-    to create a Python "virtual environment" in the `.venv` subdirectory.
+   The virtual environment is a "local" version of Python; we can install whatever packages into this environment without affecting any other users.

 2. Activate the Python virtual environment by running